 Coreopsis

 Coreopsis is a bright flower that's great with fruit trees.
-Its feed bees and butterflies.
+Its flowers feed bees and butterflies.
 They also attract insects that eat pests.

 Phacelia